coker2019/Coker_Portfolio/README.md

 Key Features

 key features of the application:
- The app allows user to view information.
+- The app allows user to view information.
- Accepts data.
+- Accepts data.
- Gives feedback to users.
+- Gives feedback to users.
- Allows users to view resume and the diffrent languages used to develope the projects.
+- Allows users to view resume and the languages used to develope the projects.
+- Users can contact me using the contact form.
+- The app displays on both mobile and desktop.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>